August 21, 2024

-- Future interest rate decisions will be influenced by ongoing global financial market uncertainties, particularly US economic conditions and geopolitical risks, alongside robust domestic economic performance and growth projections.
+- Future interest rate decisions will be influenced by persistent global financial market uncertainty, particularly the US monetary policy direction, and strong domestic economic growth driven by robust consumption and investment.

-- Ensuring Rupiah stability and managing CPI inflation within the target range is central to Bank Indonesia's strategy, supported by monetary, macroprudential, and payment system policies to foster sustainable economic growth.
+- Ensuring Rupiah stability and maintaining inflation within the 2.5 ± 1% target range remain central to Bank Indonesia’s strategy, supported by a mix of pro-market monetary operations, macroprudential policies, and digitalization efforts to foster economic resilience and growth.

 By type